sebastianbergmann/phpunit-documentation-english/src/error-handling.rst

     $ ./tools/phpunit --display-deprecations
     PHPUnit 11.1.0 by Sebastian Bergmann and contributors.

-    Runtime:       PHP 8.2.10
+    Runtime:       PHP 8.3.4
     Configuration: /path/to/example/phpunit.xml

-    D                                                                   1 / 1 (100%)
+    DD                                                                  1 / 1 (100%)

-    Time: 00:00.007, Memory: 4.00 MB
+    Time: 00:00.002, Memory: 8.00 MB

-    1 test triggered 1 deprecation:
+    2 tests triggered 2 deprecations:

-    1) /path/to/example/src/SourceClass.php:10
+    1) /path/to/vendor/ThirdPartyClass.php:10
-    deprecation
+    deprecation in third-party code

     Triggered by:

+    * example\FirstPartyClassTest::testOne
+      /path/to/tests/FirstPartyClassTest.php:17

+    * example\FirstPartyClassTest::testTwo
+      /path/to/tests/FirstPartyClassTest.php:22

+    2) /path/to/src/FirstPartyClass.php:13
+    deprecation in first-party code

+    Triggered by:

-    * example\SourceClassTest::testSomething (2 times)
+    * example\FirstPartyClassTest::testOne
-      /path/to/example/tests/SourceClassTest.php:8
+      /path/to/tests/FirstPartyClassTest.php:17

     OK, but there were issues!
-    Tests: 1, Assertions: 1, Deprecations: 1.
+    Tests: 2, Assertions: 2, Deprecations: 2.

-As you can see in the output shown above, deprecations triggered in third-party code located in the ``vendor`` directory are not reported anymore.
+As you can see in the output shown above, deprecations triggered by third-party code located in the ``vendor`` directory are not reported anymore.

+The following attributes can be used on the ``<source>`` element to configure how PHPUnit uses the information what your code is:

+* :ref:`appendixes.configuration.source.ignoreSelfDeprecations` setting can be used to ignore deprecations triggered by first-party code in first-party code
+* :ref:`appendixes.configuration.source.ignoreDirectDeprecations` setting can be used to ignore deprecations triggered by first-party code in third-party code
+* :ref:`appendixes.configuration.source.ignoreIndirectDeprecations` setting can be used to ignore deprecations triggered by third-party code
+* :ref:`appendixes.configuration.source.restrictNotices` setting can be used to ignore notices in third-party code
+* :ref:`appendixes.configuration.source.restrictWarnings` setting can be used to ignore warnings in third-party code

 Ignoring issue suppression